-Crafted menus and meals made for our residents follow current and future food trends in the culinary industry.
+Crafting innovative menus and meals made especially for our residents meanings knowing current and future food trends in the culinary industry.
 Insights from industry partners like Datassential help chefs look ahead to what’s coming in the food service industry, intriguing residents for each meal.
-In the new year, our chefs are staying steadfast in following industry trends in what they’re serving.
+Our chefs are staying steadfast in following industry trends in what they’re serving with these insights.

 1. Seasonal Selections

 38% of consumers try to eat food that is locally grown, while 37% of consumers try to eat food that is in season.
 At Friends Homes in North Carolina, sustainability is a huge point for residents, and they voice their opinion on supporting local farmers.
 Residents enjoy food that’s seasonal and local by supporting nearby growers.
 Featured in this year’s Compass Group Corporate Social Responsibility Report, Chef Nick Hunter is leading sustainability initiatives for the residents of Friends Homes.

 While many heritages are centered around their own traditional meals, chefs are utilizing the ingredients they grew up with to excite and entice consumers.
 Turning to Eastern European cuisine, chefs are crafting international flavors featured on brewpub, fine dining, and grab-and-go menus.
 Anthony Salvatore, one of Morrison Living’s Executive Chefs, incorporates several foods he grew up in the menus he creates, like Pierogi, Slippery Noodles, and Ajvar Grilled Red Peppers and Eggplant.